nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 From NEST 2.x to NEST 3.0
 =========================

-.. contents:: Here you'll find
+.. contents:: On this page, you'll find
    :local:
    :depth: 2